2022–23 Danish Superliga

-The 2022–23 Danish Superliga (officially the 3F Superliga for sponsorship purposes) is the 33rd season of the Danish Superliga.
-Copenhagen are the defending champions.
-The season is currently scheduled to begin on July 15 and scheduled to end in May 2023.
+The 2022–23 Danish Superliga (officially the 3F Superliga for sponsorship purposes) was the 33rd season of the Danish Superliga.
+Copenhagen were the defending champions.
+The season began on 15 July 2022 and ended on 9 June 2023.

 Teams

 Vejle and SønderjyskE finished the 2021–22 season in 11th and 12th place, respectively, and were relegated to the 2022–23 1st Division.

 The relegated teams were replaced by 2021–22 1st Division Champions AC Horsens and second place Lyngby Boldklub, who both returned after one season's absence.

 Stadiums and locations

 Personnel and sponsoring

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.